Home Buying Guide

 Columbia Bank is here to help

 Buying a home is easily one of the most significant moments in life.
-Whether or not your first home will be your last, the process of searching, choosing, and financing is exciting and important.
+Whether this is your first home, next home, or vacation home, the process of searching, choosing, and financing is exciting and important.
 It can also be stressful.
 Columbia Bank is here to help with a collection of tried-and-true home-buying advice.

-- Know what you're looking for.
+Know what you're looking for.
 Before you start going to open houses, get clear on the details.
 Think about the structural layout of your ideal home.
 Make a list of the things you must have in a home and take it with you as you look at houses.
 It's easy to add a coat of paint, it's much more difficult to add two more bedrooms.
 Train yourself to look beyond how homes are staged or set up by an agent.
-Imagine your own furniture inhabiting the house.
-What do you need from each room?
+Imagine your own furniture inhabiting the house, and what do you need from each room.

-- Pay attention to contracts and rules.
-Congratulations!
-You found it!
-Before you sign on the dotted line, read the contract - the whole contract - as well as any neighborhood rules.
+Pay attention to contracts and rules.
+You found the one!
+Before you sign on the dotted line, read the whole contract - as well as any neighborhood rules.
 Your realtor should be willing to go through these things with you.
 If you're interested in buying a particular house, but you know you want to put a pool in at some point, make sure the community's homeowner association doesn't have any regulations against this.
 Finding the home for you is just about as exciting as it gets, but don't get too distracted.
 This might be the most important purchase you ever make - the details matter.